 - Step 6: Take another test or refresh the page to retake this same test.

 AIBE Bare Acts

 Out of the AIBE subjects mentioned above, WritingLaw has Bare Act PDFs for the following subjects.
 You cannot carry PDFs inside the exam hall but use them to study and prepare for AIBE now.
-You can buy these PDFs and many other PDFs at Rs 340.
-The Bare Act names are:
+You can buy these PDFs and many other PDFs for Rs 340.
+The Bare Act names are listed below.

 WritingLaw Bare Act PDFs to Study for AIBE